Terraflock·Entropis·Ntrop·Xentrop

 Why New Benchmarks?

 Existing AI benchmarks (MMLU, HumanEval, MLPerf) measure trained systems on static tasks.
-They cannot measure emergent intelligence, self-organization, or embodiment because current AI systems do not exhibit these properties.
+They are not designed to measure persistent dynamics, self-organization, or embodiment-dependent behavior.

 The Entropis Benchmark Suite measures emergent properties, self-organization, and embodiment dependencies.